popsim-consortium/manuscript/response-to-reviewers.md

 > -Page 13: "overfit the YRI history" do you mean overfit in a technical sense?
 >
 > -Page 14: "Method quality control" section.
 Could you say a bit more about how Developer B would be identified?
 Someone in the consortium or someone else in the community?
 What kind of leadership structures are in place?
 (Maybe the goal is to make this a bit more distributed?)
 And just to be clear, Developer B would not have access to Developer A's implementation of the model while they were independently implementing it, right?

+(B would have access - it's not blinded - they just aren't supposed to look at it)

 >
 > -Page 16, line 6: "population 1 after"?
 >